-How to Art with Kate Bryan and David Shrigley
+How To Art with Kate Bryan & David Shrigley

 Saturday 20 September 2025, 1.30pm

-How to Art with Kate Bryan and David Shrigley Book Now
+How to Art: Finding Joy and Making Sense of It All – Kate Bryan & David Shrigley Book Now

 Join acclaimed art curator and broadcaster Kate Bryan and celebrated artist David Shrigley as they celebrate the launch of How to Art, the new, essential guide to understanding art, written by Kate with artwork by David.